PeppeL-G/course-material/src/lectures/git-synching/README.md

                  ORIGIN/MASTER BRANCH
 ```

-Then we run the command `git merge origin/master`, and a merge commit (Commit 5) is created (if there were conflicts, we needed to resolve those manually before the merge commit is created), and our local repository looks like:
+Then we run the command `git merge origin/master`, and a merge commit (`Commit 5`) is created (if there were conflicts, we would need to resolve those manually before the merge commit is created), and our local repository looks like:

 ```
 Commit 1      <--      Commit 2      <--      Commit 3                   HEAD